mcdotcom/mcdotcom/_sitewide/header.md

   digital reporting.
 ---

-As a producer for&nbsp;[PBS NewsHour Student Reporting Labs](https://studentreportinglabs.org/){: target="_blank"}, I work alongside the next generation of journalists.
-Previously, I spent six years as the Harrisburg reporter for&nbsp;[StateImpact Pennsylvania](https://stateimpact.npr.org/pennsylvania/author/mariecusick/){: target="_blank"}, covering energy and environmental issues for PBS and NPR member stations.
+As a producer for&nbsp;[PBS NewsHour Student Reporting Labs](https://studentreportinglabs.org/){: target="_blank"}, I work with high school students and teachers around the U.S. to develop the next generation of informed media creators and consumers.&nbsp;Previously, I spent six years as the Harrisburg reporter for&nbsp;[StateImpact Pennsylvania](https://stateimpact.npr.org/pennsylvania/author/mariecusick/){: target="_blank"}&nbsp;covering energy and environmental issues for PBS and NPR member stations.
 I got my start in public media covering science and technology for WMHT in Albany, New York.

 &nbsp;